 William John saw the Goree Scholarship at Princeton not simply as a source of financial aid, but as a prize that would reward excellence and thereby motivate Las Animas County students to put forth their best efforts regardless of whether they ultimately received the Scholarship.
 Consistent with Mr. John’s conception of the Princeton Goree Scholarship as a prize, it carries a guaranteed award of tuition and fees regardless of a student’s financial circumstances with the possibility of the award of additional funds based upon financial need.
 In designing the new Mary John Goree Las Animas County Scholarship program, we have perpetuated Mr. John’s vision of the Goree Scholarship as a prize that rewards excellence and, accordingly, the Las Animas County Goree Scholarships will also carry a guaranteed award that equals or exceeds tuition and fees regardless of a student’s financial circumstances with the possibility of an additional award based upon need.

 The Mary John Goree Scholarship at Princeton University went into effect upon William John’s death in 1962.
-Since then, 27 Las Animas County recipients of the Scholarship have received degrees from Princeton and three are currently attending Princeton.
+Since then, 29 Las Animas County recipients of the Scholarship have received degrees from Princeton and one is currently attending Princeton.
 No recipient of the Scholarship has ever failed to receive a degree from Princeton.
 To date, the Goree Scholarship has awarded more $2 million in scholarships for Las Animas County students at Princeton.